This workshop will be held in beautiful Cozumel, Mexico and will be facilitated by three renowned artists:

 Participants that are not divers can work with Pat in the workshop on the subjects of their choice, though the emphasis will be on the marine environment.

 Participants can relax and enjoy the area at their leisure.
-Colleen may add something extra for those who just can't get enough of the coral reefs.
+Colleen may add something extra for those who just can't get enough of the coral reefs, depending on the interest of the group!

-*Due to the nature of nature, some of these itinerary events may need to be shuffled if weather dictates it to be so.
+*Due to the nature of nature, some activities may need to be shuffled if weather dictates it to be so.
 Safety first!

-Basic dive certification.
-Prior drawing experience is not necessar y
+Requirements - Basic dive certification.
+Prior drawing experience is not necessary.
+Non-divers and snorkelers are welcome.

 In 1983 while working as a musician on the T.S.S.
 Carnivale, Mark began to sketch regularly and soon was appointed ship’s artist.
 Upon returning to Boston he was awarded a scholarship to study painting at The School of The Museum of Fine Arts.